How to Create a Successful Blog

 I am sure there are plenty of other terms you could think of.
 I chose this one because it is a long tail term with medium competition (I like a challenge).
 “Successful blogs” is a term with high search volume as well (and lower competition), but isn’t really the long tail keyword I would want to answer a question.
 Mainly, the purpose of my blog post, is to answer a user’s question “how to create a successful blog post.”
 It’s also a good idea to throw your keyword term into a search query to see what kind of results already show up.
 It helps you gain understanding of who has already been successful and what kind of competition you are dealing with.
-For more information on free keyword research tools, check out our advice here.

 Creating Successful Blog Content

 To learn how to create a successful blog, it is crucial to consider the search engine because it is an important factor when it comes to how your post will appear in search results.
 Optimize your blog post around the long tail keyword you chose.
 Place it in your title tag, headings, and within the URL of your post.
 It also be the title of the post whenever possible.
 Keep the post title under 60 characters.

 You should also use the keyword within the content.
 It is important to shy away from overdoing the keyword term throughout the content.
 My personal rule of thumb is to include the keyword no more than four times and make sure it flows naturally within your sentences.
 Here are examples from this post: